MarlingHeli/gitGood/README.md

 # gitGood
-Completing tasks for the gitGood event
+Completing tasks for the gitGood event :3
+Hello world!